frankiecancino/JavaVsPython/README.md

     * C programs or Bourne shell scripts
 * Unique features of the language
   * Does the language have any particularly unique features?
+    * Uses an elegant syntax, making the programs you write easier to read.
+Is an easy-to-use language that makes it simple to get your program working.
+This makes Python ideal for prototype development and other ad-hoc programming tasks, without compromising maintainability.
+Comes with a large standard library that supports many common programming tasks such as connecting to web servers, searching text with regular expressions, reading and modifying files.
+Python's interactive mode makes it easy to test short snippets of code.
+Is easily extended by adding new modules implemented in a compiled language such as C or C++.
+Can also be embedded into an application to provide a programmable interface.
+Runs anywhere, including Mac OS X, Windows, Linux, and Unix.
+Is free software in two senses.
+It doesn't cost anything to download or use Python, or to include it in your application.
+Python can also be freely modified and re-distributed, because while the language is copyrighted it's available under an open source license.
 * Name spaces
   * How are name spaces implemented?
+    *
   * How are name spaces used?

 * Types